Myrica pensylvanicum-Waxberry

 Description

-- Early colonists to New England were said to have removed the waxy coating from the berries to make into candles.
-(I have always wanted to try this myself, wouldn’t that be cool, wax berry candles.)
+Early colonists to New England were said to have removed the waxy coating from the berries to make into candles.
 Typically found above the high tide line where they can make a living despite the insults the ocean throws at them.
 Tolerant of salt, quick draining sandy soils, low soil fertility, and low moisture levels.
 An exceptional selection when you have spots that won’t grow much else.
-This is a perfect substitute for rugosa rose, which is pretty, but not native, and arguably invasive.
+This is a perfect substitute for rugosa rose, which is pretty, but not native, and considered invasive on the sea shore.
+Height varies considerably.
+In Ogunquit where they grow on the rocky seaside cliffs they barely get over a foot tall.
+When growing on sandy shores they can hit head height.
+Full sun and low fertility soils are a must when choosing planting sites.
 Birds love the berries in the fall.
 Unsexed plants.

 Reviews